ayojs/ayo/rfcs/team-website.md

 - Rights management for the `ayojs/ayojs.tech` GitHub repository
 - Control over the membership of the `@ayojs/website` GitHub team
 - Ownership of the `ayojs.tech` domain

+Team membership is managed on a volunteer basis.
+Any contributor to the team's efforts can volunteer for team membership, or be nominated by an existing team member.
+All nominations are publicly reviewed and voted on by the team.